Miami Strangler

 The Miami Strangler is the name attributed to an unidentified serial killer who murdered at least nine women in Miami, Florida, between 1964 and 1970.
-Despite the killer's nickname, not all of the victims were strangled, and some died from bludgeoning and smothering.
-Although none of the victims were directly sexually assaulted, the murders appear to have been sexually motivated due to how the victims were posed.
-Investigators had one suspect in the case, a felon, but he was never charged in any of the crimes.
+Despite the nickname, not all victims were strangled, and some died from bludgeoning and smothering.
+Although no victim was directly sexually assaulted, the murders appear sexually motivated given how the victims were posed.
+Investigators had a suspect in the case, a felon, but he was never charged in any of the crimes.

 Murders

 On August 17, 1964, Mary E. McGreevy, 64, was smothered to death in her home with a pillow.

-Six months later, on March 8, 1965, 38-year-old Sylvia Valdez left her workplace at about 9:00 p.m.
-She walked to the parking lot where her car was parked, and discovered it had a flat tire.
-At 10:30 p.m., a parking lot attendant changed Valdez's tire and saw her speaking with two Cuban men as he walked away.
+Six months later, at about 9:00 p.m. on March 8, 1965, 38-year-old Sylvia Valdez left her workplace, walked to the parking lot and discovered her car had a flat tire.
+At 10:30 p.m., a parking lot attendant changed the tire and saw Valdez speak with two Cuban men as he walked away.
 Valdez was found dead in her car the next morning.
 A black silk scarf was wrapped around her neck, and her skirt was pulled over her head.
-She was also shot behind the right ear twice with a .22 caliber pistol.
-Although her purse, shoes, and car keys were stolen, the perpetrator didn't take other valuable items from her, such as her diamond ring.
-It was also determined that Valdez had not been sexually assaulted.
+She was also shot twice behind the right ear with a .22 caliber pistol.
+Although her purse, shoes, and car keys were stolen, the perpetrator did not steal other valuable items such as her diamond ring.
+It was determined that Valdez had not been sexually assaulted.

 In February of 1966, 44-year-old Bernadita Gonzalez was last seen alive in a Miami beauty salon.
-Eight weeks later, her decomposing body was discovered floating face down in Levitz Lake by a highway patrolman.
-The medical examiner determined that she died from blunt-force trauma to the skull, which may have been inflicted by a hatchet.
+Eight weeks later, a highway patrolman discovered her decomposing body floating face down in Levitz Lake.
+The medical examiner determined that she died from blunt-force trauma to the skull, possibly inflicted by a hatchet.
 The perpetrator took her underwear, but left her jewelry on her.

 Sherivon Dolores Wooten, a 21-year-old woman, was the next victim.
 On August 16, 1969, her dead body was found on a dirt road between two homes.
 Like the previous victims, she was strangled to death, and her clothes were hiked over her breasts.
 There were also fingernail marks on her neck.
 Wooten was last seen leaving her house the night before her body was found.